How Does Degree Classification Work in the UK?

 These rules vary significantly between institutions.
 Always check your university's academic regulations.

-What Your Classification Means
+What Your Classification Means for Your Career

 | Classification | Graduate Schemes | Postgrad Study | Career Impact |